bardisafa/EOAL/README.md

 ## Run
 First, create a folder `~/data`, the datasets will be automatically downloaded to this folder upon running the code.
 ### CIFAR-10
-For the CIFAR-10 experiment with mismatch ratio of 20%, run:
+For the CIFAR-10 experiment with a mismatch ratio of 20%, run:

 ```
 python main.py --query-strategy eoal --init-percent 1 --known-class 2 --query-batch 1500 --seed 1 --model resnet18 --dataset cifar10 --max-query 11 --max-epoch 300 --stepsize 60 --diversity 1 --gpu 0